 To register a new site, please ✉ contact us with the following information:

 We will then provide an access key.
-The Site Admin IT contact can use this key to access the Site Admin page, where they can set up invoices, manage licenses, and follow deployment instructions.
+The Site Admin IT contact can use this key to access the Site Admin page, where they can manage licenses, and follow deployment instructions.

 This enables granting or licenses to site users for online access or on-site desktop use.